whichroot/mantis/README.md

 A policy network trained on a tensor is separate architecture and required to provide RiskConfig weights.

 **THIS REPOSITORY IS INCOMPLETE BY NATURE.
 PAPER TRADING IS ONLY POSSIBLE.
 POLICY NETWORK NOT INCLUDED w/ WEIGHTS.
 KEYS ARE REMOVED.
-POLYMARKET WALLET INTEGRATION NOT CONFIGURED**
+POLYMARKET WALLET INTEGRATION NOT CONFIGURED.**

 ## Architecture